Recommendations to Reduce Medication Errors in Non-Health Care Settings

 2. Where medications are stored and administered, training should be provided to personnel with responsibilities related to medication management.
 The training should correspond to the written policies and procedures, and the person's scope of duties associated with medications.

-5. When a medication error occurs, evaluate possible causes in order to improve the facility's system for medication management and to prevent future errors.
+6. When a medication error occurs, evaluate possible causes in order to improve the facility's system for medication management, staff education, and to prevent future errors.

 Actions/Decisions are those of the Council as a whole and may not reflect the views/positions of individual member organizations.